stevenpaul007-creator/Pico-GB/README.md

 # Building from source
 PlatformIO is required to build this project.
 It can be installed as an extension to Visual Studio Code.
 When PlatformIO is installed, just open the project in Visual Studio Code.
 It should be detected as a PlatformIO project.
 Now select the "pico2" environment.
 Then build and flash it.

+## pio env
+* pico: for pico and rp2040 chip. not tested.
+* pico2: for pico 2 and rp2350 chip.
+No psram.
+Copy rom file to flash directly.
+* pico2-extpsram: for pico 2 and rp2350 chip.
+External psram attached to SPI1(see Pinout).
+Copy first 1.5MB of rom file to flash and the rest to psram.
+External psram seems a little slow for random read byte for rom.
+* pico-psram: for pico 2 and rp2350 chip.
+On board psram is used.
+Copy whole rom file to psram(4MB max).

 # Preparing the SD card
 The SD card is used to store game roms and save game progress.
 For this project, you will need a FAT 32 formatted Micro SD card with roms you legally own.
 Roms must have the .gb/.gbc extension.